I have been to Disneyland quite a few times over the past 5 years, both by myself and with kids (both mine and the Biswolds).

 NOTE: I have heard that most of these will work for Disney World too, though I haven’t been there except the one time I was pregnant with Wolfgang and couldn’t ride anything except Small World.
 Ahem.

 - Buy souvenirs before you go.
 When I took my kids, I bought custom ears off Etsy for our first day, and a few fun teeshirts for the kids (and one for myself!).
-I bought little Disney-related things (pez dispensers, a disney pouch for all the autograph pens we took) to keep in my backpack, and fended off a lot of tantrums when I wouldn’t buy the balloon or the *thing* that would get lost or break in 10 minutes.
+I bought little Disney-related things (pez dispensers, a disney pouch for all the autograph pens we took) to keep in my backpack, and fended off a lot of tantrums when I wouldn’t buy the balloon or the *thing* that would get lost or break in 10 minutes.- I told my kids ahead of time that I would allow one purchase of a big souvenir (a stuffie, a teeshirt, etc) and one hat or pair of ears in the parks.
+That seemed to satiate their shopping beasts.

 – I gave them one of the pre-purchased souvenirs each morning before we left the hotel room and BOOM, zero arguments about “BUT I WANT THE $20 ARIEL SPINNING THING”.